 Over-pruning can create an unstable canopy, leading to structural issues down the line.
 You may find your tree lopsided and unable to hold up its foliage over time.

 Increased Window of Vulnerability

-Cutting off too much of the foliage leaves trees open to disease and environmental stressors, as well as insect infestations.
+Cutting off too much of the foliage not only leaves trees open to disease and environmental stressors, such as the hazards of trees overlapping power lines, but also increases the risk of insect infestations.

 When you remove a large portion of the canopy, the bark exposed to direct sunlight can suffer sunburn damage, leaving ugly blemishes and weakening the tree’s immune system.

 Can trimming a tree kill it?
 Absolutely.
 When done poorly, your specimen can suffer from these issues and eventually succumb to the damage.

 Topping involves cutting off the majority of a tree’s canopy, leaving only a few feet of the crown.
 Many experts frown upon this practice due to its aesthetic impact on the specimen and how it can cause severe shock-related damage.